arafathsiam99/gym-x-interactive-website/README.md

 - Making a gym website
 - This project is made with react js and react router
 - React js is most popular javascript library
-  -This project is also made with private route setup which can enable anyone most secure web-browsing -This project have some authentication leve such as google and email authentiaction
+- This project is also made with private route setup which can enable anyone most secure web-browsing
+- This project have some authentication leve such as google and email authentiaction